Pakistan: Al Qaeda leader killed

 YOUR E-MAIL ALERTS

-LAHORE, Pakistan (CNN) -- Pakistani officials have confirmed the death of a top al Qaeda official, Abu Hamza Rabia, but witnesses and officials give conflicting stories of how he died.
+LAHORE, Pakistan (CNN) -- Pakistani officials have confirmed the recent death of al Qaeda operations chief Abu Hamza Rabia, but denied reports that his death was the result of a U.S. missile strike.

-"He was a big fish in al Qaeda," Ahmed said.
+"He was a big fish in al Qaeda," Ahmed added.

 CNN's Syed Mohsin Naqvi and David Ensor contributed to this report.